sandywen123/English-Learning/business/Word_A_Day.md

 #### reach a consensus or get a consensus 达成共识
 - When the team members were discussing the membership program, they were unable to reach a consensus about membership fees..
 - Firstly, we have to maintain consensus on the core objectives of  our company.

+### Execute 1：执行 2：处死
+- AliExpress has announced that the plans for Q1 2017 have been executed and performance has been strong..
+- The plan for localization is waiting to be executed.
+- The code should be executed in order.